The Utility of Feature Reuse: Transfer Learning in Data-Starved Regimes: Introduction

 \section{Introduction}

 Transfer learning (TL) has become an indispensable technique for deploying deep learning assisted computer vision systems to new domains.
-The basic approach is to use existing neural network architectures that were trained on large natural image datasets such as \textit{ImageNet} \cite{IMAGENet} or \textit{CIFAR} \cite{CIFAR} and fine-tune all or some of their weights towards some new applications~\cite{Krizhevsky:NIPS2012_4824,zeiler:10.1007/978-3-319-10590-1_53, DBLP:journals/corr/SimonyanZ14a, RESNET:7780459, DenseNet:8099726}.
-This approach has been successfully applied in medical applications such as radiology~\cite{ChexNet:DBLP:journals/corr/abs-1711-05225} and ophthalmology~\cite{OPH:10.1167/iovs.16-19964,OPH:10.1001/jama.2016.17216}.
+The basic approach is to use existing neural network architectures that were trained on large natural image datasets such as \textit{ImageNet} \cite{IMAGENet} and fine-tune all or some of their weights towards some new applications~\cite{DBLP:journals/corr/SimonyanZ14a, DenseNet:8099726, RESNET:7780459}.
+This approach has been successfully applied in medical applications such as radiology~\cite{ChexNet:DBLP:journals/corr/abs-1711-05225} and ophthalmology~\cite{OPH:10.1167/iovs.16-19964}, image classification\cite{duan2012learning}, software defect classification\cite{nam2015heterogeneous} etc.

-A recent study by Raghu et al investigated the effects of TL for medical imaging and concluded that TL from natural image datasets to the medical domain offers limited performance gains with meaningful feature reuse concentrated at the lowest layers of the networks~\cite{raghu2019transfusion}.
-Related to our operational setting was the observation that the benefit of TL from ImageNet based models to medical models in very small data regimes (which the authors consider those with datasets with 5000 datapoints or less), was largely due to architecture size.
-It follows that overparameterization\footnote{An overparameterization regime refers to a setting where the number of model parameters exceeds the number of training examples~\cite{oymak19a, NIPS2019_8479}.} was the source of performance gain.
+A recent study by Raghu et al investigated the effects of TL on medical imaging and concluded that TL from natural image datasets to the medical domain offers limited performance gains with meaningful feature reuse concentrated at the lowest layers of the networks~\cite{raghu2019transfusion}.
+Related to our operational setting was the observation that the benefit of TL from ImageNet-based models to medical models in very small data regimes (which the authors consider those with datasets of 5000 data points or less) was largely due to architecture size.
+It follows that overparameterization\footnote{An overparameterized regime refers to a setting where the number of model parameters exceeds the number of training examples~\cite{oymak19a, NIPS2019_8479}.} was likely the source of performance gain.

 In operational settings, we are often required to create image classifiers for novel classes of objects that are not represented in natural image datasets, and because of the dynamic nature of our applications, our \emph{data-starved regime} only allows for roughly 100 data points per class (i.e., an order of magnitude less than what Raghu et al consider very small data regimes~\cite{raghu2019transfusion}).